Last updated in October 2018

 Sarajevo remains my favourite city in Europe and it is one of the most charming and interesting cities I know.
-In addition Sarajevo is also a very budget friendly destination.
+There are so many things to do in Sarajevo and in addition it is also a very budget friendly destination.

 Tourism is still developing and this keeps prices low.
 The interesting museums ask just a small contribution, restaurants serve huge portions for little money, accommodation is cheap and most things can be explored on foot.